Shard-Labs/PoLido-docs/docs/faq.md

 # FAQ
-1. What does it mean for an existing node operators to join PoLido?
+1. What does it mean for an existing node operators to join Lido for Polygon?
 How do they transfer their slot?

    1. Existing node operators can join without losing their slot and without downtime (take a look at the second scenario in the guide above).
-   2. They will transfer their ownership to PoLido by calling the `joinOperator` function from the account that currently controls the validator. (this has to be done by using the same address that was used in stakeManager).
+   2. They will transfer their ownership to Lido for Polygon by calling the `joinOperator` function from the account that currently controls the validator. (this has to be done by using the same address that was used in stakeManager).

 2. How will their rewards and fees change?